AHK-just-me/TC_EX/README.md

 - TC_EX_Add
 Adds a new tab at the end of the tabs control.
-- TC_EX_Delete
-Removes a tab from a tab control, if it is not the only one.
 - TC_EX_GetCount
 Retrieves the number of tabs in a tab control.
 - TC_EX_GetFocus